cyangjr/Portfolio/README.md

 I wanted to create a resourceful app that would help incoming freshmans and transfer students nagivate their way throughout EPHS.
 Our school consist of several floors and countless hallways that would easily have people lost.
 I could recall students asking teachers on several occasions just to get from one class to another.
 Together with a few peers, we decided to develop an app that would serve to help those students navigate alongside announcements and other handy features.

 During the first semester of Advanced iOS, we started on building the foundations of the app, a GPS.
-This would require a designated school map and a pathfinder from one point to another.
+As a developer, I mainly worked on UI debugging and design.
+As an App Manager, I keep my peers in check and make sure that we are consistently pushing updates and debugging issues that pop up along the way.
+I mostly worked on getting the dropdown search menu to function properly and transitioned to mapping out points on the floor plan.
 <p float="left">
 <img src="https://github.com/ZeoShadow/Portfolio/blob/main/findmyephome.png" width="321" height="695" />
 <img src="https://github.com/ZeoShadow/Portfolio/raw/main/FindMyEP.png" width="321" height="695" />